LorenaCapraru/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+'undefined' as the variable y is a FUNCTION variable and is called outside the function, which will result in 'undefined'.
+In order to work the solution will be to console log the y var inside the function body and when the function is called the variable will be console.logged, OR to be declared as a GLOBAL variable outside the function's body and it would display 20 by keeping the rest as it is.

 ## Question 3